openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 enable_inspector: Boolean value, default true.
 Set this value to false to
                   prevent installing ironic-inspector.

-inspector_auth: Sets ironic-inspector's authentication method.
-Possible values
-                are `keystone` and `noauth`. `noauth` is recommended since bifrost by default installs ironic as standalone without keystone.
-The default value is `noauth`.

 inspector_debug: Boolean value, default true.
 Enables debug level logging
                  for inspector.
 Note that this default may change in future.